Lesbian: Television

-What followed was a series devoted solely to gay characters from network television.
-Showtime's American rendition of Queer as Folk ran for five years, from 2000 to 2005; two of the main characters were a lesbian couple.
+In the 2000s came network television series devoted solely to gay characters.
+Showtime's American rendition of Queer as Folk ran from 2000 to 2005; two of the main characters were a lesbian couple.
 Showtime promoted the series as "No Limits", and Queer as Folk addressed homosexuality graphically.
 The aggressive advertising paid off as the show became the network's highest rated, doubling the numbers of other Showtime programs after the first season.
-In 2004, Showtime introduced The L Word, a dramatic series devoted to a group of lesbian and bisexual women, running its final season in 2009.
+In 2004, Showtime introduced The L Word, a dramatic series devoted to a group of lesbian and bisexual women, which ran for six seasons and was then temporarily rebooted in 2019.